gyunamister/performance_prediction/README.md

     - node_threshold: the threshold for nodes in the process model
     - edge_threshold: the threshold for edges in the process model
     - horizon: the number of prefixes to consider when building transition matrix
 - "train_main.py" is responsible for training and testing the approaches presented in the paper (i.e., statistical approach, search-based approach, and deep-learning approach).
-The results are saved into "./results/".
+The result are saved into "./result/".
   - The keyword arguments are as follows:
     - exp_id: the name of the experiment which is given by "prepare.py".
     - search: True if applying search-based approach